Photo courtesy of LoLa 42

 map

-Jadu — meaning “magic,” in Hindi — is a coffee shop by day, dispensing flat whites, espresso tonics, and masala chai teas alongside labneh parfaits and Indian instant noodles for light sustenance.
-But by evening time, Friday through Saturday, the airy little shop transitions to a wine bar (it did, after all, start as a wine pop-up in 2023) with a list of nearly two dozen vintages available by the bottle or glass, plus a strong showing of sherry, vermouth, and amari.
-Complementing the above is a snacky menu of small plates like miso tahini mushroom toast, tuna crudo, and mortadella sandwiches, with raspberry-stuffed chocolate ganache cake for a sweet conclusion.
+Jadu — meaning “magic,” in Hindi — is a coffee shop by day, dispensing flat whites, espresso tonics, and masala chai teas alongside labneh parfaits and Indian instant noodles for hearty sustenance.
+But by evening time, Thursday through Sunday, the airy little shop transitions to a wine bar (it did, after all, start as a wine pop-up in 2023) with a list of nearly two dozen vintages available by the bottle or glass, plus a strong showing of sherry, vermouth, and amari.
+Complementing the above is a snacky menu of small plates like miso tahini mushroom toast, tuna crudo, and mortadella sandwiches, with coconut-lime pie for a sweet conclusion.

 Book Now